asvath/cadcd/README.md

 	Example:
 	$python filtermoosekitti.py

-There is an example of the output annotation file:
+There is an example of the output annotation file with follows the kitti format:

 	Example:
 	Car 0 0 1.68 558.02 504.09 585.82 527.24 1.76 1.8 3.9 -5.47 2.85 52.91 1.57
 	Car 0.07 0 0.7 0 515.22 105.06 546.83 1.51 1.79 4.13 -30.47 2.81 34.05 -0.03
 	Car 0 0 -2.44 101.5 507.98 194.65 538.23 1.79 2.0 4.36 -30.53 2.89 40.97 -3.09

+Note that the y center coordinates is on the ground instead of the spatial center of the tracketlet.
+The x and z coordinates are in the spatial center.
+The format for KITTI labels is explained in the readme.txt from the "Object Development Kit".

 The figure below shows an example of the annotations before and after running the script.